harris-chris/Jot.jl/README.md

 But then how do we recover the root?
 What data do we actually extract from the module?
 - the package name, the function name, the package path

+Process for getting all lambdas:
+- get all local images
+- get all remote images
+- get all functions
+See which of these we can link together

+Use
+`docker image ls` to get all local images
+`aws ecr describe-repositories` to get all repos, but within that `aws ecr list-images` individually within these `aws lambda list-functions` gets us all the functions, but then need to (individually) run `aws lambda get-function --function-name=<x>` to find the repo associated with a function.
+ResolvedImageUri gives the hash.
+Then try and line these up.
+Start associating forwards or backwards?
+Actually what's the problem?

+Vectorized?

 Are we sure that we have a one-to-one mapping for all stages?